nooralteneiji/Happiness-Without-Borders/README.md

 **Why was this dataset was choosen and not UN/World Bank data?**
+- **Inadequate Representation of Contemporary Migration**:
-- Widely available data on the number of people living outside of their country of birth do not adequately capture contemporary intensities and patterns of global migration flows[(Abel and Sanders, 2014)](https://www.science.org/doi/full/10.1126/science.1248676?ijkey=ypit4%2Fxi7wo4M&siteid=sci&keytype=ref).
+  - Widely available data often don't accurately capture current global migration patterns [(Abel and Sanders, 2014)](https://www.science.org/doi/full/10.1126/science.1248676?ijkey=ypit4%2Fxi7wo4M&siteid=sci&keytype=ref).

+- **Availability and Ease of Stock Data**:
-- Stock data, measured at a given point in time as the number of people living in a country other than the one in which they were born, are more widely available and far easier to measure across countries than are flow data capturing movements over a period of time [(Abel and Sanders, 2014)](https://www.science.org/doi/full/10.1126/science.1248676?ijkey=ypit4%2Fxi7wo4M&siteid=sci&keytype=ref).
+  - Stock data, which counts people living in a different country than where they were born at a specific point in time, is easier to obtain and measure across countries compared to flow data which captures movement over a period of time [(Abel and Sanders, 2014)](https://www.science.org/doi/full/10.1126/science.1248676?ijkey=ypit4%2Fxi7wo4M&siteid=sci&keytype=ref).

+- **Importance of Flow Data**:
-- However, flow data are essential for understanding contemporary trends in international migration and for determining relationships.
+  - Flow data is crucial to understand current international migration trends and establish relationships.

-      - They used an innovative methodology to estimate bilateral flows between 196 countries from 1990 through 2010.
-The estimates reflect migration transitions and thus cannot be compared to annual movements flow data published by United Nations and Eurostat 2.
-The authors used statistical missing data methods to estimate the five-year migrant flows that are required to meet differences in migrant stock totals.
-For example, if the number of foreign-born in the United States increases between two time periods, they estimated the minimum migrant flows between the US and all other countries in the world that are required to meet this increase.
-For each country of birth, they estimated the minimum number of migrant flows required to match differences in stocks by assuming that people are more likely to stay than to move.
-This estimation procedure was replicated simultaneously for all 196 countries to estimate birthplace specific flow tables, resulting in a comparable set of global migration flows 3.
+- **Innovative Methodology**:
+  - The authors estimated bilateral flows between 196 countries from 1990-2010.
+  - The methodology represents migration transitions, making it distinct from annual movement data by the United Nations and Eurostat.
+  - Using statistical missing data methods, they estimated five-year migrant flows necessary to account for differences in migrant stock totals.
+  - An example: If foreign-born numbers in the US rise over two periods, they calculated the migrant flows needed between the US and other countries to match this increase.
+  - They assumed people are more inclined to stay rather than move, thus estimating the minimum flow required to match stock differences for every birthplace.
+  - This procedure was applied to all 196 countries, leading to a consistent set of global migration flows.

 ## Violent events
 [UCDP Georeferenced Event Dataset](https://ucdp.uu.se/downloads/index.html#ged_global)